The-1DEV/BTC-Crack/README.md

 # BTC-Crack
-Copy your adress paste it i and the programm generates keypairs in infinite mode till its catches the right keypair
+Copy your adress paste it in OwnBtcAdress and the programm generates keypairs in infinite mode till its catches the right keypair creates a found it and paste it into it